 Additionally, gold production is linked with deforestation.
-In the Madre de Dios region alone, 370,000 acres of rainforest have been lost to gold mining, and there is no indication that the deforestation will
+In the Madre de Dios region alone, 370,000 acres of rainforest have been lost to gold mining, with no signs indicating that the deforestation will cease.
+357 In the Sahel Region in West Africa, gold mining is contributing to drastic deforestation and desertification as trees are cut down to line mine shafts.
+358